chiragagan/hello-world/README.md

 Hi humans!

-akki here i like gym. coding and coffeescript (that's what i look for!). i am smart,ambitious,determined yet cool
+akki here i want to learn coding and devlopment (that's what i look for!). i am a freak smart,ambitious,determined yet cool